RyanRaymundo99/RyanRaymundo99/README.md

 ## I'm a Developer and a student!!

-- 🌱 I’m currently learning React.js and Java Script
+- 🌱 I’m currently learning React, Next.js and Angular
 - 🥅 2022 Goals: Learn more about everything

 ### Languages and Tools: